mostro20/runcorn_wrapper/README.md

  * `my-account-profile.html`, - page for users to view their won profile details and update their information
  * `my-account-order-history.html`, - page where public users can access their order history
  * `my-account-order-history-results.html`, - page where public users view a specific request, which shows as a picking slip template
- * `my-account-ordering.html`, TODO - page that logged in users can access to create orders and requests
+ * `my-account-ordering.html`, - page that logged in users can access to create orders and requests, works as the order cart
  * `my-account-order-closed.html`, request to view restricted access with web form
  * `my-account-saved-searches.html`, TODO - page where users can access their saved searches
  * `my-account-notifications.html` TODO - notifications page
- * `my-account-forgot-password.html` TODO - forgot password password page
+ * `my-account-forgot-password.html` - forgot password password page